 Reporting federal income tax

-You need to report how much federal income tax you deposit.
-To do this, use either Form 941 or Form 944.
+You need to report how to file employee taxes.
+To report on federal income, Social Security, and Medicare tax, use either Form 941 or Form 944.

 File Form 941 by the last day of the month following the end of the quarter.
 The filing schedule deadlines for Form 941 are: